Dolley Madison: Second marriage (1794–1800)

 In 1797, after eight years in the House of Representatives, James Madison retired from politics.
 He returned with his family to Montpelier, the Madison family plantation in Orange County, Virginia.
 There they expanded the house and settled in.
-When Thomas Jefferson was elected as the third president of the United States in 1800, he asked James Madison to serve as his secretary of state.
-James Madison accepted and moved with Dolley Madison, her son Payne, her sister Anna, and their domestic enslaved people to Washington on F Street.
-They took a large house, as Dolley Madison believed that entertaining would be important in the new capital.
+Thomas Jefferson, in 1800 elected president of the United States, asked James Madison to serve as his secretary of state.
+Madison accepted and moved with Dolley Madison, her son Payne, her sister Anna, and their domestic servants (who were all enslaved people) to Washington.
+They took a large house on F Street, as Dolley Madison believed that entertaining would be important in the new capital.

-In Washington 1801–1817
+In Washington (1801–1817)

 Madison worked with the architect Benjamin Henry Latrobe to furnish the White House, the first official residence built for the president of the United States.
 She sometimes served as widower Jefferson's hostess for official ceremonial functions.
-Madison would become a crucial part of the Washington social circle, befriending the wives of numerous diplomats like Sarah Martinez de Yrujo, wife of the ambassador of Spain, and Marie-Angelique Turreau, the wife of the French ambassador.
+Madison would become a crucial part of the Washington social circle, befriending the wives of numerous diplomats, among them Sarah Martinez de Yrujo, wife of the ambassador of Spain, and Marie-Angelique Turreau, wife of the French ambassador.
 Her charm precipitated a diplomatic crisis, called the Merry Affair, after Jefferson escorted Madison to the dining room instead of the wife of Anthony Merry, English diplomat to the U.S., in a major faux pas.

 In the approach to the 1808 presidential election, with Thomas Jefferson ready to retire, the Democratic-Republican caucus nominated James Madison to succeed him.
-He was elected the fourth President of the United States, serving two terms from 1809 to 1817, and Madison became the official White House hostess.
-Madison had often been the unofficial hostess at the White House during Jefferson's presidency.
-While the term "first lady" was not yet in use.
-Madison's role as hostess became official when her own husband assumed the presidency.
-Madison helped to define the official functions, decorated the Executive Mansion, and welcomed visitors in her drawing room.
+He was elected the fourth President of the United States, serving two terms from 1809 to 1817, and Dolley Madison became the official White House hostess.
+She had often been the unofficial hostess at the White House during Jefferson's presidency.
+The term first lady was not yet in use, but her role as hostess became official when her husband assumed the presidency.
+Madison helped define the official functions, decorated the Executive Mansion, and welcomed visitors in her drawing room.
 She was renowned for her social graces and hospitality, and contributed to her husband's popularity as president.
 She was the only First Lady given an honorary seat on the floor of Congress, and the first American to respond to a telegraph message.
-In 1812, James was re-elected.
+In 1812, James was reelected.
 Later that year, he delivered a war request to Congress, signalling the beginning of the War of 1812.

-Burning of Washington, 1814
+Burning of Washington (1814)

-After the United States declared war in 1812 and attempted to invade Canada in 1813, a British force attacked Washington in 1814.
-As it approached and the White House staff hurriedly prepared to flee, Madison ordered Paul Jennings, her personal enslaved servant, to save the Stuart painting, a copy of the Lansdowne portrait, of George Washington.
+The United States declared war in 1812 and invaded British North America in 1813, and a British force attacked Washington in 1814.
+As it approached and the White House staff prepared to flee, Dolley ordered Paul Jennings, her personal servant, to save the Stuart painting, a copy of the Lansdowne portrait, of George Washington.
 She wrote in a letter to her sister at 3 o'clock in the afternoon of August 23: